 At Saint Christina's School we recognise that some children need extension work above and beyond the curriculum.
-We offer a broad selection of extra-curricular clubs to cater for those who have more ability in particular areas whether that is academic, sporting, musical etc. Moreover, we enjoy visiting workshops visits from well-known authors, participate in the annual General Knowledge Quiz Championship, as well as the UKMT Junior Mathematics Challenge and we also host a Saint Christina's Inter- School Maths challenge.
-Once a child has been identified as being More Able, through appropriate differentiation, teachers ensure that relevant extension work, stretch and challenge are provided to individual children.
+We offer a broad selection of extra-curricular clubs to cater for those who have more ability in particular areas whether that is academic, sporting, musical etc. Moreover, we enjoy visiting workshops visits from well-known authors, participate in the UKMT Junior Mathematics Challenge and we also host a Saint Christina's Inter- School Maths challenge.
+Once a child has been identified as being More Able, through appropriate adaptation, teachers ensure that relevant extension work, stretch and challenge are provided to individual children.
 Provision is made for children of more ability through the programme outlined in the More Able Policy.
-The desire to see stretch and challenge is in addition supported by our emphasis on 'Intellectual Curiosity' where all children, no matter whether or not they have been identified as More Ability, are stretched e.g. the development of STEM within and beyond the curriculum to include the application of coding within the Sams Labs programme, the curiosity club and the whole school Space Day to complement our own Space Launch.
+The desire to see stretch and challenge is in addition supported by our emphasis on 'Intellectual Curiosity' where all children, no matter whether or not they have been identified as More Ability, are stretched e.g. the development of STEM within and beyond the curriculum to include the application of coding within the Sams Labs programme, the curiosity club and whole school workshops, for example 'Space Day' to complement our own Space Launch.